ronny-rentner/ultraimport/readme.md

 ```

-You'll get a hint on what was the resolved pathes and when could be the cause of the error.
+You'll get a hint on what was the resolved path and what could be the cause of the error.
 In this case it's a missing file extension because `ultraimport()` imports files.

 __Example 2:__
 Let's correct the error from our first example and add the .py file extension: